lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 //
 // @return: True iff *op contains values to be serialized bool handle_union(FRepNode *node, FactorizationTree *fTree, hc_params *hc_p) {
-    // add our bitmask into the states vector/stack mMasks.push_back();
+    // add our bitmask into the states vector mMasks.push_back();
     // keep reference to our state's position in the vector iMask = mMasks.size() - 1;